 Early in 1940, he volunteered for active service, reverting to the rank of Major to do so.
 After seeing his Gunners off to England, he spent six months instructing at the Canadian Artillery Training Centre in Kingston.
 He was soon appointed to command a battery of the 5th Field Regiment.
 In November 1941, he was a Brigade Major at Headquarters, Royal Canadian Artillery, 2nd Canadian Division.
 In late 1942, he received the Order of the British Empire and commanded the 4th Field Regiment.
 He held command for a full year, until his appointment in January 1943, as Commander, Royal Artillery, 3rd Canadian Division with concurrent promotion to Brigadier.

 He was responsible for the training, preparation, and implementation of the massive tri-service fire plan, supporting the 3rd Division D-Day assault on Normandy.
 He coordinated the fire support from the bridge of H.M.S.
 Hilary.
-The need to fire artillery from the deck of pitching landing craft in rough seas and the unique control measures necessary presented many challenges.
+The need to fire artillery from the deck of pitching landing craft in rough seas and the particular control measures necessary presented many challenges.
 The success of the landings was clear evidence of his meticulous preparations.
 He received the Distinguished Service Order in recognition of his work.

 In November 1944, he commanded the Corps Royal Artillery, 2nd Canadian Corps.
 He then commanded the 1st Canadian Infantry Brigade (often referred to as the Canadian Berlin Brigade) until June 1945.
 After the war, he returned to Canada and left the Permanent Force.